-- Mix everything but the beans with an electric mixer at medium speed for 2 minutes.
+Place all of the ingredients but the beans in the bowl of an electric mixer and mix at medium speed for 2 minutes.
 Beat for 2 more minutes at high speed.

-- Spread half of the batter on the bottom of the baking pan.
-Spread the red adzuki beans (you can mix some batter into the beans if they are too thick to spread).
+Spread the red adzuki beans on top.
+(You can mix some batter into the beans if they are too thick to spread).